physiopy/physiopy.github.io/docs/community/contributor-guide.md

 ## Pull Requests

-To improve understanding pull requests \"at a glance\" and use the power of `auto`, we use the labels listed above.
+To improve understanding pull requests "at a glance" and use the power of `auto`, we use the labels listed above.
 Multiple labels can be assigned to a PR - in fact, all those that you think are relevant.
-We strongly advise to keep the changes you\'re introducing with your PR limited to your original goal.
-Adding to the scope of your PR little style corrections or code refactoring here and there in the code that you\'re already modifying is a great help, but when they become too much (and they are not relevant to your PR) they risk complicating the nature of the PR and the reviewing process.
+We strongly advise to keep the changes you're introducing with your PR limited to your original goal.
+Adding to the scope of your PR little style corrections or code refactoring here and there in the code that you're already modifying is a great help, but when they become too much (and they are not relevant to your PR) they risk complicating the nature of the PR and the reviewing process.
 It is much better to open another PR with the objective of doing such corrections!
-Moreover, if you\'re tempted to assign more than one label that would trigger a release (e.g. bug and minormod or bug and majormod, etc.), you might want to split your PR instead.
+Moreover, if you're tempted to assign more than one label that would trigger a release (e.g. bug and minormod or bug and majormod, etc.), you might want to split your PR instead.
 When opening a pull request, assign it at least one label.